The Garage’s revolutionary leadership development program for student founders.

 The X-Factor program was designed in partnership with Dr. Jennifer Tackett, a Northwestern psychology professor and an expert in the field of personality assessment.
 The pilot program was funded by a gift from Tom Verghese KSM ’04 and ongoing support for the program is funded by a gift from Mike Borsetti WCAS ’88.

 X-Factor is a six-week program for a subset of students in The Garage’s Residency program, The Garage’s incubation program for Northwestern’s most committed student founders.
-All students in The Garage’s Residency program take the Hogan Leadership Forecast Series assessment and, each academic quarter, a cohort of eight students (24 students annually) is selected for X-Factor to more deeply analyze their leadership potential.
+All students in The Garage’s Residency program take the Hogan Leadership Forecast Series assessment and, each academic quarter, a cohort of students is selected for X-Factor to more deeply analyze their leadership potential.
 The cohort meets for an hour each week to discuss entrepreneurial topics from building company culture, to hiring and firing, to effective goal setting and

 Additionally, the program uses a widely established, empirically supported clinical intervention called Acceptance and Commitment Therapy (ACT), which has been adapted to target development of leadership and entrepreneurial virtues and values.
 ACT interventions are built on a foundation of enhancing identification and awareness of personal values and of pursuing behavioral change that is increasingly consistent with an individual’s values.
 Each X-Factor session is facilitated by a trained intervention specialist under the direct supervision of Dr. Tackett.